+When that happens your fold equity is gone and there is less value in three-betting light.
 Now would be a good time to switch gears and benefit from your confused opponents paying you off light.

 The primary reason to three-bet is for value.
 Everything else is just a product of that.
 You want to get value out of your good hands.

 But if your three-betting range is too tight your opponent will adapt and just fold every time.
 Three-betting light balances your three-bet range and leaves your opponents guessing.
 When they're left guessing, they make mistakes.
 And those mistakes are numbers added to your bankroll at the end of the night.

 How to Size Your 3-Bets Properly